 3. ZEBORA Pumpkin Fiber & Probiotics Supplement

-Chronic digestive issues and constipation can disrupt your dog's comfort and well-being.
-A fiber-rich supplement with added probiotics can help maintain regularity and support gut health over time.
+Chronic digestive issues and irregularity can disrupt a dog's comfort and well-being.
+A supplement that combines fiber with probiotics can help maintain gut balance over time, supporting both immediate and ongoing digestive health.

 - High real pumpkin content